 The early Spanish explorations and settlements were along the California coast.
 Little attempt was made to explore or settle the central valley.
 However, a number of raids by the Indians to steal horses from the missions resulted in a military expedition to recover the horses and explore the valley.

-In 1806, Lieutenant-General Gabriel Moraga accompanied by some 30 men set out from San Francisco Presidio to enter the valley across the Pacheco Pass.
+In 1806, Lieutenant-General Gabriel Moraga accompanied by some 30 men set out from the San Francisco Presidio to enter the valley across the Pacheco Pass.
 They went across the San Joaquin River to end up at a creek that was swarmed with butterflies.
 He called the region “The Mariposa”, the butterflies.

 They continued in a northerly direction and after an exhausting journey across a nearly treeless and hot plain, they arrived at a sparkling, fresh stream of water.
 This was such a great and welcome sight that Gabriel Moraga called the stream of water “El Rio de Nuestra Senora de la Mercedes” (the “River of Our Lady of Mercy”).